Where do I pay my tuition?

 How can I get proof that I am a current university student?

 Where can I get access to computers/wireless internet/a photocopier?

 FAQ's during first few weeks of school

 A: At the Cashiers' Office located at 138 University Centre, payments can be made in person by cash, cheque, certified cheque, debit card (Interac), bank draft or money order.
 Credit cards are not accepted as a method of payment.
 To find the total amount of tuition owed, sign on to Aurora, click on Enrolment & Academic Records, click on Student Records, then click on View Account Summary by Term.

 To avoid long line-ups, you may drop cheques, certified cheques, or money orders only into the express drop box located outside 138 University Centre (Fort Garry Campus) or Room P001 Pathology Building (Bannatyne Campus).
-Also to avoid line-ups, payments can be done by telephone or online with your bank.
+Also to avoid line-ups, payments can be done online with your bank.
 Note: Your account number is your student number.
-Students who pay through their bank will automatically be entered in the Financial Services Electronic Banking Contest.

 Q: I have questions about my student loans.